COMING UP: IHRA F1 Powerboat Series (20-21 Feb)

 Behind Team Brady’s back-to-back championship success stands the co-team principal partnership of Ben King and Joe Sturdy, who bring complementary expertise from motorsport’s highest levels.

-King, whose career includes strategic roles at McLaren Automotive and Virgin Racing Formula E, handles the commercial and sustainability sides of the operation.
-Sturdy spent a decade in Formula 1, notably as Max Verstappen’s Trackside Power Unit Engineer at Red Bull Racing during their championship-winning campaigns.
+Sturdy spent a decade in Formula 1, notably as Max Verstappen’s Trackside Power Unit Engineer during Red Bull’s championship-winning campaigns.

 The pair, who met studying Motorsport Engineering at Oxford Brookes University, attribute their success to what they call the “aggregation of marginal gains” – continuous improvement across every aspect of performance.